Cocycle superrigidity from higher rank lattices to $\mathrm{Out}(F_N)$: Introduction

 The second part of the paper is concerned with cocycle rigidity in the case of outer automorphism groups.
 Section~\ref{sec:background} reviews some background about outer automorphisms of free products.
 In Section~\ref{sec:amenability}, we derive the amenability of the action on the boundary of the free factor graph from \cite{BGH}.
 The barycenter map is constructed in Section~\ref{sec-barycenter}.
 Finally, the proofs of our main results are completed in Section~\ref{sec:conclusion}.

 \paragraph*{Acknowledgments.} We would like to thank Uri Bader and Roman Sauer for conversations regarding cocycles and in particular the stability properties established in Section~\ref{sec:stability}.
 We are particularly indebted to Uri Bader for explaining us an alternative viewpoint on cocycles, described in Section~\ref{sec:developed-actions}, and how to use it to derive some stability properties.
 We are also grateful to Bruno Duchesne and Cyril Houdayer for useful discussions.
+Finally, we thank the referee for their useful comments.

 We acknowledge support from the Agence Nationale de la Recherche under Grants ANR-16-CE40-0006 DAGGER, ANR-14-CE25-0004 GAMME and ANR-16-CE40-0022-01 AGIRA.
 The first author thanks the Centre Henri Lebesgue ANR-11-LABX-0020-01 for creating an attractive mathematical environment.